peyo/project-mech/README.md

 https://github.com/peyo/project-mech-api

 ## Data
-This is a collection of DTC by make and VINs that correspond with world manufacturer identifier (WMI) https://github.com/peyo/dtc-and-vin-data
+This is a collection of DTC by make and VINs that correspond with world manufacturer identifier (WMI). https://github.com/peyo/dtc-and-vin-data